kipolaris/mealplanner/README.md

 # Forkcast
 Forkcast is a website which gives you the ability to plan your meals ahead for each day of the week.

 ## Features
+- You can add, remove, edit and reorder meal times
-- You can add, remove and reorder meal times, foods and ingredients.
+- You can add, remove and edit foods and ingredients.
 - You can assign foods to each meal (combination of a day and a meal time).
 - You can reset the meal plan, the foods of the selected day or meal time, and the shopping list.
 - You can view a selected day and its foods for each meal.